 Automotive & Electrical

-Applications: Radiators, oil coolers, hydraulic pipelines, electrical connectors
+Applications: Radiators, oil coolers, hydraulic pipelines, electrical connectors, and automotive heat exchanger systems using brazed sheet and brazed foil

-Recommendation: Silver-based alloys for high strength/temperature; brass alloys for mass production
+Recommendation: Silver-based alloys for high strength or temperature resistance; brass alloys for cost-sensitive mass production

 Copper–Aluminum Transition